Altera reported better-than-expected first-quarter 2014 results

 communications, computers and consumer devices.

-can be divided into three sub-heads, namely New, Mainstream and
+PLDs can be divided into three sub-heads New, Mainstream and Mature

-of the total, with Mainstream and Mature and Other categories
+total revenue, with Mainstream, and Mature and Other categories

-Asia Pacific, followed by Europe, Middle East & Africa (EMEA),
+Asia Pacific, Europe, Middle East & Africa and Japan.
+The

 Altera is a fabless semiconductor company, which purchases